DioryMe/diory-browser-electron/README.md

 ### `yarn start`

+Launches the React development server to compile and serve the React code in realtime.<br />
-Runs the app in the development mode.<br />
+The “BROWSER” environment variable “none” prevents the app from opening in the browser on launch.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The app will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn start-electron`

+Starts the main Electron process and runs the react app in the renderer process.
+Run after `yarn start`

+### `yarn start-electron-dev-tools`

+Opens development tools for the Electron app.

+### `yarn start-win`
+### `start-electron-win`

+Same for Windows computer.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />